Is A Shooting Star A Meteor? Uncovering The Facts You Need To Know

 The size and composition of these particles vary greatly; some may be as small as a grain of sand while others may be as large as an apple!
 Despite their size difference however, they all travel incredibly fast – typically between 11 km/s (7 miles/second) and 72 km/s (45 miles/second).
 This makes them appear very briefly before quickly disappearing back into the night sky again!

-In addition to its speed, another unique characteristic of a shooting star is its coloration when it enters our atmosphere.
+Along With its speed, another unique characteristic of a shooting star is its coloration when it enters our atmosphere.
 Depending on what elements make up the particle’s composition such as iron or magnesium, it can produce vibrant hues including blues, oranges and reds – giving us one last burst of colorful beauty before fading away completely.

 • These particles are often only visible for seconds at most.